Have you signed up to drive for Uber yet? Click here to sign up to drive for Uber

 There are a lot of great reasons to be a rideshare driver, but at one time or another, we’ve all been frustrated by at least one of Uber’s policies.

-Personally, I’ve always had problems getting reliable answers from Uber customer support (although they did call me once!).
-Not only is it tough to get an answer, but it can also be tough to get a straight answer.
-But if you’re reading this, you’re probably already well aware of all the positive and negative aspects of driving.
+Personally, I’ve always had problems getting reliable answers from Uber customer support.
+And not only is it tough to get an answer, but it can also be tough to get a straight answer.
+But once these policies start to affect your livelihood as a driver, things can turn in an instant.

 I know that many drivers (myself included) like to complain about certain aspects of driving, but that doesn’t mean we want to stop working for them.
 Unfortunately though, Uber does control most of the cards when it comes to whether you’re allowed to stay active on the platform or not and it’s often a challenge to make sure you stay within compliance.

 Today’s article isn’t meant to scare you but to let you know about situations where other drivers have been deactivated and how to avoid it happening to you..
 Some of the situations below obviously warrant deactivation but some might just surprise you.

 The Obvious Reasons an Uber Account Can Get Disabled

 There are certain situations and reasons that I think we can all agree on that drivers should be deactivated for: